speardragon/speardragon.github.io/_posts/System/System Programming_2/2022-05-19-[System Programming] 11-1장. 시그널.md

 - When a process is first executed, **all signals** are set to their **default actions**, unless the parent process is ignoring them; in this case, the newly created process will also **ignore** those signals.
   - Put another way, any signal caught by the parent is reset to the **default action** in the new process, and all other signals remain the same.
-    - 사용자 정의도 defaul로 세팅된다.
+    - 사용자 정의도 default로 세팅된다.
     - This makes sense because a freshly executed process **does not share the address space of its parent**, and thus any registered signal handlers may not exist.
 - When a process calls fork( ), the child **inherits** the exact same signal semantics as the parent.
   - This also makes sense, as the child and parent share an address space, and thus the parent‘s signal handlers exist in the child